oc-2/2.0-Website-Breaker/README.md

 });
 </script>
 ```
+### Angular
+[Here](demo/angular/src/app/break-button/) is the component where the angular demo relies in.

 ## Others
-While we only presented examples for vue and react, website-breaker is framework independent and would likely work with all of them.
+While we only presented examples for vue, react, and angular website-breaker is framework independent and would likely work with all of them.

 The website breaker can also be used by the [extension](https://chrome.google.com/webstore/detail/website-breaker/kehlflmgfbkjncaoogcangeeejhbgfnm)